juanmirod/isometric-game/js/trees/README.md

 # Trees Module

 This module provides a comprehensive tree management system for the isometric game.
-It handles tree positioning, tracking, and removal operations.
+It handles tree positioning, tracking, and removal operations with advanced climate-based generation.

 ## Features

-- **Tree Generation**: Automatically generates trees on appropriate terrain tiles
+- **Climate-Based Generation**: Tree density and spawn patterns vary by climate type (desert, prairie, sparse forest, dense forest, high mountain)
+- **Flexible Positioning**: Trees spawn anywhere within tiles with natural random positioning
+- **Multiple Trees per Tile**: No limit on trees per tile - dense forests can have multiple trees in a single tile
-- **Tree Tracking**: Maintains a list of all trees with unique identifiers
+- **Tree Tracking**: Maintains a list of all trees with unique identifiers and screen positions
-- **Tree Removal**: Support for removing trees by ID or coordinates
+- **Advanced Removal**: Support for removing trees by ID, coordinates, or within a radius
-- **Isometric Positioning**: Handles conversion from map coordinates to isometric screen coordinates
+- **Isometric Positioning**: Handles conversion from map coordinates to isometric screen coordinates with offsets
-- **Configurable Spawn Rules**: Customizable tree spawn probability and tile restrictions
-- **Multiple Tree Types**: Support for different tree textures
+- **Configurable Climate Settings**: Each climate has customizable spawn probability, max trees per tile, and spacing

 ## API Reference